Cray-HPE/open-api-tavern-coverage/README.md

 with provided pointers to the tavern test files (commonly named in the pattern of: `test_*.tavern.yaml`) and the OpenAPI specification (commonly named: `swagger.yaml`).
 The output format supports json, yaml, and csv.
 (TODO)

+TODO need to better describe how the workflow works!

 Some resources: